andela-technology/qualified-docs/content/reference/features/challenges/code/language-generator.md

           value: Hello, Qualified!
 ```

-Where `describe` is a string helping to display the purpose of the following `it` blocks.

 #### It Block

 The `it` block contains a list of assertions.
-It is generally recommended to stick to one assertion per `it` block as it is good for organizational purposes and provides strong feedback to the candidate in the case they cannot pass the assertion.
+It is generally recommended to stick to one assertion per `it` block for organizational purposes.
+Keeping each `it` block simple provides clear feedback to the candidate should they fail an assertion.

 #### Assertions

 The `assertions` list contains a list of `input_arguments` and the `expected_output`.

 The `input_arguments` will map to the `parameters` specified at the main level of the configuration.
-So the order in which the input argument is specified will match up to the order in which the parameter is listed.
-A `type` can be specified, but it is not necessary because it must adhere to the `type` specified by the `parameters` list.
+The order in which the input argument is specified will match up to the order in which the parameter is listed.
+A `type` can be specified, but is not necessary because it must adhere to the `type` specified by the `parameters` list.

 The `expected_output` will map to the `return_type` specified at the main level of the configuration.
 It can only return a single value.